miklevin/MikeLev.in/_posts/2023-05-05-left-is-the-past-and-right-is-the-future-right-blog-arrows.md

 headline: "Exploring the Nuances of Blog Navigation: Reversing Arrows for a Configurable Past and Future"
 description: I'm exploring the beauty and logic of arrow navigation.
 It can take some finagling to get it right, but it's a great 80/20-rule solution.
 With a configurable option, I'm able to make it so that the 'past' is left, and the 'future' is right - perfect for website navigation.
 keywords: arrows, navigation, web, linear sequences, story-telling, prev/next, SEO, anchor text, long-tail trick, exact-matches, off-popular keywords, related pages, autocompletes, numbers, periods, floats, domain names, Copilot, 80/20-rule, Western culture, reading directions, present, configurable, ALL Blog Posts, light touch, classes, mapping, left-arrow, right-arrow, previous, next, side,
-categories: 80/20-rule, copilot, navigation, seo
+categories: seo, 80/20-rule, navigation, copilot
 permalink: /blog/left-is-the-past-and-right-is-the-future-right-blog-arrows/
 layout: post
 ---